Costa Rica National Parks: How to Plan Your Nature Adventure

-This is our favorite national park in Costa Rica for the variety of flaura and fauna.
+This is our favorite national park in Costa Rica for the variety of flora and fauna.

 Find out how to plan your visit with our Cahuita National Park guide.

-One of the main draws of Costa Rica is the incredible diverse amount of wildlife.
-We have seen sloths, vipers, monkeys, tarantulas, and more!
+One of the main draws of Costa Rica is the incredibly diverse amount of wildlife.
+We have seen sloths, vipers, monkeys, tarantulas, scarlet macaws, and more!

 Don’t forget your binoculars and camera at home!
 You’ll definitely want them.

 Check out our:

 Is There a Costa Rica National Park Official Website?